-Happy Flashback Friday!
-This is a cool tutorial I did last summer on making your own giant rustic wall letter.
-If you like the rustic, farmhouse style, then you'll LOVE this.
+If you like the rustic, farmhouse style, then you'll LOVE this tutorial.
 And, you don't have to be a wood working expert to make this happen!

-Please note: My letter happens to be "L", which only requires two, simple straight boards.
-No curves!
-No circles.
+The letter I made happens to be "L", which only required two, simple straight boards.
+I used a circular saw to cut my pine boards for this project.
 Not all letters are this easy to make using wood boards......

 Letters that have curves and points, CAN still be made using straight cuts.
 You just have to experiment a bit with how you can make it work.
-Examples of these types of letters include: B,C,D, G, J, K, P, Q, S, U, V If you have a saw that can cut curves, that's an even easier solution.
+If you have a saw that can cut curves (jig saw), that's an even easier solution.

-And the easiest letters to make using simple, straight wood cuts include: L, T, E, F, H, I, X, Y, Z
+The easiest letters to make using simple, straight wood cuts include: L, T, E, F, H, I

 For this project, you can use any type of wood board.
 Pine wood works great for this type of project.
-Pine takes stain well, and it is low cost (score!).
-I like the simplicity of pine, and the price tag too.
+Pine takes stain well, and it is very low cost.
+I like the simplicity of pine, and how it looks when stained.

 Below is what plain pine boards look like right off the shelf at Menard's.